 Where does your data and information come from?

-All content under the resources library has been provided by the African Great Lakes Conference or entities working in the African Great Lakes region.
-Huge thanks to The Nature Conservancy's Sarah Hagen for working with conference staff and stakeholders to write and post most of the initial content in 2017.
+All initial content under the resources library has been provided by the African Great Lakes Conference or entities working in the African Great Lakes region.
+Future data, projects, papers, and other information will be provided by the growing network of freshwater experts working on the African Great Lakes.
+Updates on this process are being developed during 2018-2019.
+Notable appreciation goes to The Nature Conservancy's Sarah Hagen for her work with conference staff and stakeholders to write and post most of the initial content in 2017.

 When will people be able to contribute content?

 We are working on refining the process of public content contribution to ensure we have a structure in place to review and approve content for accuracy, credibility, and relevance.
-We expect to begin inviting users to directly contribute content by the end of 2018.
+We expect to begin inviting users to directly contribute content by early 2019.
 In the meantime, please send any requests to add content to the site to African Great Lakes Inform staff via the contact page.

 What's the status of the site?

 The first version went online in May 2017 at the African Great Lakes Conference.
 After the conference, African Great Lakes Inform was refined and updated, resulting in the current version which was launched in January 2018.
-New owners are expected to take over the site in 2018.
+The University of Nairobi and the African Center for Aquatic Research and Education are currently taking over management and administration of the site.
 Stay tuned for updates.

 Can I create an account?

 Not yet.
-This feature is anticipated to be available by the end of 2018.
+This feature is anticipated to be available by early 2019.

 What's the idea behind the core pages of results, strategies and investments?